Virginia Counseling Degrees & Licenses

 Virginia Commonwealth University

-The Department of Rehabilitation Counseling at Virginia commonwealth offers graduate degrees at the master’s and doctoral levels.
-Students can earn a master of science degree in rehabilitation and mental health counseling, which allows students to become both Certified Rehabilitation Counselors and Licensed Professional Counselors.
-Students can specialize in a certain area of interest, such as professional counseling or certified rehabilitation counseling.
+The Department of Rehabilitation Counseling at Virginia Commonwealth offers graduate degrees at the master’s and doctoral levels.
+Students can earn a master of science degree in rehabilitation and mental health counseling, which allows them to become both certified rehabilitation counselors and licensed professional counselors.
+Students can specialize in an area of interest, such as professional counseling or certified rehabilitation counseling.

 • Location: Richmond, Virginia